formlio/forml/docs/lifecycle.rst

 The expected behaviour of the particular mode depends on the correct project setup as per the :doc:`project` sections.

-The modes of a research lifecycle are:
+The stages of a development lifecycle are:

 Test
     Simply run through the unit tests defined as per the :doc:`testing` framework.